-The most famous is the story of Calonarang, a widow from Dirah who is furious because she cannot find a suitable husband for her daughter Ratna Manggali.
-All the eligible young men are scared of her black magic, so she gets revenge by wreaking havoc over the kingdom of Daha.
+The most famous is Calonarang’s story, a widow from Dirah who’s furious because she can’t find her daughter Ratna Manggali’s suitable husband.
+All eligible young men are afraid of her black magic, so by wreaking havoc over Daha’s kingdom she gets revenge.

 Erlangga, the king, is trying to punish her, but all his attempts are failing.
 She kills all the soldiers to destroy her that he sends.
 Rangda then decides to wreck Daha.